 Way, way before Pixy

 The first CMUcam made its splash in 1999 as a CREATE Lab project.
-The CREATE Lab is part of the Robotics Institute at Carnegie Mellon University, where many of the world’s most amazing robots are conceived.
+The CREATE Lab is part of the Robotics Institute at Carnegie Mellon University, where many of the world’s amazing robots are conceived.

 The CMUcam was the first readily-available and affordable vision sensor, and it quickly became a favorite among robot-builders and makers, who wanted their creations to be interactive and accomplish simple tasks using vision.
 Over the years new versions of the CMUcam were released with newer technologies and improved capabilities.

-Pixy eventually came along
+And then Pixy came along (eventually)

 Pixy2 was announced recently as Pixy’s smaller, faster, and smarter younger sibling.
 Is Pixy2 also better-looking?
-Well, that’s just mean, but please do drop us a line, and let us know your thoughts on this or any other Pixy-related topics.
+Well, that’s kinda mean, but please do drop us a line, and let us know your thoughts on this or any other Pixy-related topics.